Akshat4112/akshat4112.github.io/content/posts/llm-agents.md

 - **Semantic memory**: Knowledge of facts, concepts, and relationships
 - **Episodic memory**: Record of past conversations and actions
 - **Procedural memory**: How to perform certain tasks

+In more advanced LLM agents, memory plays a crucial role.
+These agents may store information about past interactions, user preferences, or even the state of a task.
+Memory can either be:
+- **Short-term**: Storing temporary information during a session.
+- **Long-term**: Storing knowledge persistently, allowing the agent to retain information across sessions and continuously improve over time.

 ### 4. Planning and Reasoning Modules